danigb/smplr/README.md

 });
 ```

-Bear in mind that currently that feature produces click on lot of instruments.
+⚠️ This feature is still experimental and can produces clicks on lot of instruments.

-### Piano
+### SplendidGrandPiano

 A sampled acoustic piano.
 It uses Steinway samples with 4 velocity groups from
 [SplendidGrandPiano](https://github.com/sfzinstruments/SplendidGrandPiano)